boothy060590/base_lara_go_project/api/app/core/laravel_core/README.md

 When adding new features:
 1. Follow Laravel patterns and naming conventions
 2. Ensure Go-native performance under the hood
+3. Provide automatic goroutine optimization where appropriate
-3. Provide comprehensive documentation
+4. Provide comprehensive documentation
-4. Include usage examples
+5. Include usage examples
-5. Add tests for all functionality
+6. Add tests for all functionality